chrplr/tutorial-expyriment/examples/parity_short/README.md

-This example comes from expyriment documentation and expyriment-stash
+This example comes from [expyriment-stash](https://github.com/expyriment/expyriment-stash/).